minestrinad/42Philosopher/README.md

 ## Overview

-The "Philosophers of Ecole 42" project is an implementation of the dining philosophers problem.
+The "Philosophers" project is an implementation of the dining philosophers problem.
 The project simulates philosophers sitting at a round table, alternating between eating, thinking, and sleeping, with the challenge of avoiding deadlock and resource contention.

 ## Table of Contents